 Canyoning (also known as canyoneering) is the sport of travelling down canyons using a variety of techniques including walking, scrambling, climbing, jumping, abseiling, swimming and "li-loing" (using an inflatable air mattress).
 It requires navigational skills, ropework, and other skills required for wilderness travel.

+Canyoning is undoubtedly a most exciting and rewarding adventure sport.
+It is just not possible to list all of the canyoning options.
 Canyoning is a mix of bushwalking, abseiling, caving, swimming, rockclimbing, boulder hopping and white water rafting all mixed into one incredible sport.

 Hiking down a canyon that is non-technical is called canyon hiking or just plain hiking.
 The terms Canyoning and Canyoneering refer to technical descents - those that require either ropework (rappels or abseils), technical down-climbing, technical jumps or technical swims.

+Canyons that are good for canyoning are cut into the bedrock stone, forming narrow slots with drops, beautiful sculptured walls and spectacular waterfalls.
 Although many of the best canyons are cut into limestone, other common rock types include granite and sandstone.

 Canyoning gear includes climbing hardware, static ropes, helmets, wetsuits; and specially designed shoes, packs and rope bags.